gustavoig/rerun-docs/docs/usage/index.rst

    - Each Step represents a major stage in your analysis.
    - ReRun creates a dedicated folder for each Step.
-   - Users may write documentation for the Step in the Step Text Field; this text is stored in the Step’s ``readme.md`` file.
+   - Users may write documentation for the Step in the Step Text Field; this text is stored in the Step’s ``rerun_readme.md`` file.
-   - Steps can be added or deleted using the controls in the Steps Panel.
+   - Steps can be added, deleted or configured using the controls in the Left Panel.
-   - To configure a Step - i.e., to define its Jobs and their settings - click the **Configure** button.

 3. **Define Jobs within a Step**

    - Each Job represents an independent task that can be run in parallel with other jobs in the same Step.
    - ReRun creates a dedicated folder for each Job.
    - A Job consists of one **main script** and optionally additional **dependencies**.
-   - Users may write documentation for each Job; this text is added to the Job’s ``readme.md`` file.
+   - Users may write documentation for each Job; this text is added to the Job’s ``rerun_readme.md`` file.
-   - Click **Configure** to open the Job Configuration window.
+   - Click the **Configure Job** button to open the Job Configuration View.

 4. **Configure Job settings**